vjekob/fwi/README.md

 # Problem with uninitialized interfaces

 AL cannot check if an interface is initialized.
 Attempting to access uninitialized interface causes runtime error.

+# Introducing enums

+Enums are a nice AL type that should be used instead of options.
+Let's just make this small change.